hamsternipples/nosedocs/noseblog.md

 Some yogis sought to use ritualized sex for spiritual purposes (the lefthand path).
 Far from seeking mutual enlightenment with a partner, the yogi sought to awaken his own Feminine Principle within—residing in the form of the kundalini energy coiled at the base of the spine.
 Its release ideally manifests as psychological androgyny.
 The most powerful method of arousing the kundalini was said to be the sexual embrace—preferably with a young virgin.
 Virgins were believed to be full of spiritual power and capable of initiating one into the flow of subtle energies.
 ```

-the experinece of kundalini is often described as a fire rising up the spine. another quote from that book (haven't been able to find the original quote in the book "sacred sexuality" mentined, though)
+[^3the experienece of kundalini is often described as a fire rising up the spine. another quote from that book (haven't been able to find the original quote in the book "sacred sexuality" mentined, though)

 ```
 In Sacred Sexuality, Feuerstein records that openhearted lovers, tantric or otherwise, have spontaneously stumbled upon the experience of communion: [After a night of lovemaking] I felt as though I was conscious or constantly awake on some higher plane.
 The entire day I remember feeling totally and perfectly relaxed.
 In this perfect relaxation I stood outside of time.
 To say there was no beginning or ending of time would seem irrelevant.
 There was simply no time . . . .
 [I was aware that everything material] was all spontaneously and playfully arising from one great source . . . .
 Somehow I had become infinity with eyes.
 I felt as if I had just been born in that moment, or that I had been asleep all my life and had just awakened.
 I also remember